EthanZhu90/ZSL_PP_CVPR17/README.md

 [Trained models](https://drive.google.com/open?id=0B_8vkk7CF-pwMU5QQUlUOTZFblU)  reproduce the results in the paper.

+## Raw wikipedia article data:
-Raw wikipedia article data and detailed merging information of NABird can be obtained [here](https://drive.google.com/open?id=0B_8vkk7CF-pwckxLQTVkcDBadGc).
+Raw wikipedia article data of CUBird and NABird, as well as detailed merging information of NABird,  can be obtained [here](https://drive.google.com/open?id=0B_8vkk7CF-pwckxLQTVkcDBadGc).

-Testing, reproducing the results in the paper
+# Testing, reproducing the results in the paper
 ---------------------------------------------

 ZSL_Test(Dataset = 'CUBird' or 'NABird', splitmode = 'Easy' or 'Hard', ImgFtSource = 'DET' or 'ATN')